sparktseung/sparktseung.github.io/pages/Chinese-IPO/Chinese-IPO.md

-I suspect this might be due to the *[socialist charasteristics](https://en.wikipedia.org/wiki/Socialism_with_Chinese_characteristics)* (社会主义特色) of the Chinese market.
+I suspect this might be due to the *[socialist charasteristics](https://en.wikipedia.org/wiki/Socialism_with_Chinese_characteristics)* (社会主义特色) of the Chinese capital market.
 After a bit of search on the Internet, I have learned a bit about the history of the Chinese stock market.

 According to some news reports ([1](https://stock.gucheng.com/201606/3173448_2.shtml) and [2](http://finance.sina.com.cn/stock/y/20150704/195622592273.shtml)), there have been 9 halts of IPO in the past.
 What we see in the plots above are the latest two occurences.
 * Nov 16, 2012 ~ Dec 30, 2013: The Chinese stock market has been declining for 3 years in a row, while western countries are recovering from the 2008 financial crisis (see [this chart of comparison](http://schrts.co/AxGcQBMZ)).
-The government decides to halt IPO, although there is no official statement of the rationality (I can't really see why).
+The government decides to halt IPO, although there is no official statement of the rationales behind (I can't really see why).
 * July 4, 2015 ~ Nov 6, 2015: The Shanghai Composite Index has dropped around 25% in just 20 days (see [this chart](http://schrts.co/RJeAxkFc)).
 The government halts all IPOs in an attempt to boost the market (again, I don't see why they think this would work).

 There were more halts prior to these two (e.g. as you might have guessed, there was one during the financial crisis).
 While I will not delve into the details here, they are certainly quite interesting to read about.
 Such historical facts also shed lights on the influence of the government on the Chinese financial market, which contrasts the relatively freer markets in the west.